Ricardo-van-Aken/pest-plugin-e2e-tests/README.md

 ## Storage Switching

 When the application receives a request with the `X-TESTING` header, it automatically switches from default storage to separate testing storage for databases, cache, queues, and sessions.
-This ensures complete isolation between test and production environments.
+This ensures complete storage isolation between test and production environments.

 **Note:** Some storage drivers require additional setup (such as creating an extra mysql database).
 See the individual sections below for details.